 The third year for the Donor Organizing Institute.

 Alison leaves to work on an RG family philanthropy book, and Jamie Schweser becomes the new donor education coordinator.

 The second Creating Change Through Family Philanthropy Conference is held.

-Hez retires and Taij Moteelall becomes RG’s new director.
+Hez retires and Taij Moteelall becomes RG’s new Executive Director.